 Like this, based on the criteria given, we can exit the loop if the criteria are TRUE, or else we can continue the loop.

 This has been a guide to VBA Break For Loop.
-Here we learn how to exit/break the vba loop along with step by step examples and downloadable excel template.
+Here we learn how to exit/break the VBA loop along with step by step examples and a downloadable excel template.
 Below are some useful excel articles related to VBA –